CLUMBER COMMUNITY EDUCATION

 SCHOOL FACILITIES

-By September 1873, the second Church had been taken down and a new school-room was built.This school was enlarged in 1875 and the Chapel Committee agreed to allow the Albany Farmers' Friend Lodge of the Independent Order of Good Templars to use it for their meetings.
+By September 1873, the second Church of 1837 had been taken down and a new school-room was built.This school was enlarged in 1875 and the Chapel Committee agreed to allow the Albany Farmers' Friend Lodge of the Independent Order of Good Templars to use it for their meetings.

 A NEW SCHOOL IS BUILT